-Aphrodite Gold Limited ("Aphrodite" or "the company") commissioned Australian engineering consultant, Entech, to undertake a scoping study into the mining and processing of only the open pit component of the oxide / supergene and transitional zones of the total mineral resource estimate at the AGD.
+Entech engineering consultants were commissioned by Aphrodite, to undertake a scoping study into the mining and processing of only the open pit component of the oxide / supergene and transitional zones of the total mineral resource estimate at the Aphrodite Gold Deposit (AGD).

 Entech was provided with the AGD resource completed on 12th June 2013.
+(App 1).
 This resource comprises 28.7 Mt averaging 1.5 g/t Au for a total of 1.4M ounces in JORC compliant Indicated (898,000 oz) and Inferred (498,000 oz) Resource categories.
-The input parameters used for the scoping study are as follows